esnitkin914/Comparative_Genomics/docs/source/day1_morning.md

 1) create shortcuts for directories that you frequently go to,

-2) tell unix where frequently used programs live, so you don't have to put the full path name each time you use it and
+2) Setup a conda environment to install all the required tools and have them availble in your environment

 3) setup a shortcut for getting on a cluster node, so that you don't have to write out the full command each time.

 One way to set your environment variables would be to manually set up these variables everytime you log in, but this would be extremely tedious and inefficient.
 So, Unix has setup a way around this, which is to put your environment variable assignments in special files called .bashrc or .bash_profile.
 Every user has one or both of these files in their home directory, and what's special about them is that the commands in them are executed every time you login.
 So, if you simply set your environmental variable assignments in one of these files, your environment will be setup just the way you want it each time you login!

-All the softwares/tools that we need in this workshop are installed in a directory "/scratch/micro612w19_fluxod/shared/bin/" and we want the shell to look for these installed tools in this directory.
+All the softwares/tools that we need in this workshop are installed in a directory "/scratch/micro612w21_class_root/micro612w21_class/shared/bin/" and we want the shell to look for these installed tools in this directory.
 For this, We will save the full path to these tools in an environment variable PATH.

 > ***i.
 Make a backup copy of bashrc file in case something goes wrong.***